-If a parent would like to read a full copy of the SEND policy then they can borrow one available from the school secretary.
+If a parent would like to read a full copy of the SEND policy then they can borrow one available from the school office.
 If a parent would like their own copy then this can be arranged.

 Mrs McArdle is the acting SENDCO for the school.